gdt050579/AppCUI-rs/docs/chapter-4/menu.md

 ## Events

-Using a menu implies that you will need to implement `MenuEvents` into the desktop / window or a custom control to receive the associated action from a menu.
+Using a menu implies that you will need to implement `MenuEvents` on the desktop, window, or a custom control to receive the associated action from a menu.

 ### MenuEvents Trait